mateusz-piotrowski/sql-teaching-tutorial/README.md

-# new-git-repo-template
+# SQL Teaching Tutorial

 ## Description

-The project contains basic files to the new git repository.
+The project contains exercises files from the SQL Teaching Tutorial.

 ## Motivation

-The projects has been created to easier setup new git repository.
+The projects has been created to share knowledge with the community.

-## Installation

-1. Clone repository from server.

 ## Contributor